aminecmi/ReaderforSelfoss/.github/CONTRIBUTING.md

 * Remember that PR review can take time.

+# Install Selfoss (if you don't have an instance)

+I won't provide any selfoss instance url.
+If you want to help, but to not have one, you'll have to install one, and use it.

+All the details to need are [here](https://selfoss.aditu.de/)

 # Build the project

 You can directly import this project into IntellIJ/Android Studio.